JiiXaa/bomb-sweeper/README.md

 - #### **Imagery**

   - All images are used only in the 'Rules' section of the game.
 These are screenshots of the actual game, added purely to complement the rules text explanation as a visual representation of the parts of the game. </br>

-    example screenshot image: </br>
+    Example screenshot image: </br>
     <img width="1522" alt="Expert board game in progress" src="https://raw.githubusercontent.com/JiiXaa/bomb-sweeper/main/img/expert-board.png"> </br></br>

   [Back to contents](#contents)

 - #### **Technical design decisions**

   - The whole application is very simple from the design perspective, it only needed three components: 'game', 'rules' and 'leader board'.
-Because of that, I have decided to design it as a SPA (single-page application).
+Because of that, I have decided to develop it as a SPA (single-page application).
 JavaScript is used to manipulate the HTML elements and render the relevant content to the user.
 The user is provided with easy and intuitive ways to navigate between the game's elements with the use of buttons indicating their purpose.
     </br></br>
     Quit to menu from the game screen: </br>
     <img width="425" alt="Quit to menu from game level example" src="https://raw.githubusercontent.com/JiiXaa/bomb-sweeper/main/.github/screenshots/quit-example.png"> </br></br>